-This course provides instruction on the use of the KENO Monte Carlo codes for criticality safety calculations and is appropriate for beginning through advanced users.
+This course provides instruction on the use of the KENO and Shift Monte Carlo codes for criticality safety calculations and is appropriate for beginning through advanced users.
 KENO V.a is a fast and easy-to-use code that allows users to build complex geometry models using basic geometrical bodies such as cuboids, spheres, cylinders, hemispheres, and hemicylinders.
-KENO-VI is a 3-D generalized geometry Monte Carlo code that allows for versatile modeling of complex geometries.
-Both versions of KENO provide convenient, efficient methods for modeling repeated and nested geometry configurations such as lattices.
-Both versions of KENO use ENDF/B-VII.0 or ENDF/B-VII.1 cross-section data distributed with SCALE to perform either continuous energy (CE) or multigroup (MG) calculations.
-KENO includes a 2D color plotting capability and produces easy-to-navigate HTML output.
-This class uses the Fulcrum user interface for interactive model setup, visualization, computation, and output review.
-The KENO3D tool is still used in SCALE 6.2 for 3-D visualization.
-Instruction is also provided on the SCALE material input and resonance self-shielding capabilities and Fulcrum capabilities for visualizing fluxes, reaction rates, and cross-section data.
+KENO-VI is a 3D generalized geometry Monte Carlo code that allows for versatile modeling of complex geometries.
+Shift is available with both KENO V.a and KENO-VI geometry capabilities.
+Both versions of KENO and Shift provide convenient, efficient methods for modeling repeated and nested geometry configurations such as lattices.
+Both versions of KENO and Shift can use ENDF/B-VIII.0 or ENDF/B-VII.1 cross-section data distributed with SCALE to perform either continuous energy (CE) or multigroup (MG) calculations.
+This course uses the Fulcrum user interface for interactive model setup, visualization, computation, and output review.
+Instruction is also provided on the SCALE material input and resonance self-shielding capabilities and Fulcrum’s capabilities for visualizing fluxes, reaction rates, and cross-section data.

 No prior knowledge of SCALE is required.